-You may wish to prepare for worship on June 24, 2018, the Birth of St. John the Baptist, by reading and reflecting on the scripture in advance.
+You may wish to prepare for worship on January 20, 2019, The Confession of St. Peter, by reading and reflecting on the scripture in advance.

 I shall not be in want.

 He makes me lie down in green pastures

 and guides me along right pathways for his name’s sake.

 Though I walk through the valley of the shadow of death,